uio-bmi/VirMake/README.md

       -n, --dryrun       Test execution.
       -h, --help         Show this message and exit.

-If you have the standard Databases location, simply run:
+If you have the standard databases location, simply run:

-`python virmake.py download -d ./Databases/ --threads 16`
+`python virmake.py download -d ./databases/ --threads 16`

 Depending on if you run the pipeline locally or on a cluster node, you may need to pre-download all environments for Snakemake.
 This can be done with the `prep-offline` command